 People hoping to work in Australia should have their qualifications and skills assessed by an appropriate authority.
 A detailed list, including contact information of all current assessing authorities, can be downloaded from the website of the Australian Government Department of Immigration and Citizenship You have to register your educational and employment details with the government´s SkillSelect database while you are waiting to become eligible for a visa application.
 This database is used by employers and national or regional governments to fill skilled vacancies under the sponsored visa categories.

 Some professions also require a trade recognition or special license.
-For more information on applying for a recognized trade certificate, visit the relevant website of the Trades Recognition Australia.
+For more information on applying for a recognized trade certificate, visit the relevant part of the website Trades Recognition Australia.
 If you are a member of a regulated profession and require an occupational license, you can find details of relevant licensing authorities on Licence Recognition.

 When working in Australia, you are expected to have a sufficient command of the English language.
 For most types of visa, English language skills are a prerequisite and, as of November 2014, can be assessed by a variety of bodies: the internet based Teach English as a Foreign Language (TOEFL), the Pearson Test of Academic English (PTE Academic), the International English Language Testing System (IELTS), the Occupational English Test (OET), and, beginning in early 2015, the Cambridge Advanced English test (CAE).
 All business is conducted in English.
 However, other foreign languages can be a welcome additional skill and might give you some advantages on the job market.

 As in most other countries, vacancies are advertised in newspapers.
 There are also numerous online job databases and search engines.
 A couple of commercial websites specialize in helping prospective expats or skilled migrants find work in Australia prior to arrival.
 The Australian government regularly updates its list of skilled occupations; the best place to find out which professions are currently in demand on the Australian labor market.